-"Medical Clinic I – Gastroenterology, Haematology, Internal Oncology, Infectious Diseases" is the full name of the clinic, which is headed up by Dr Thomas Höhler as Chief Physician.
+"Medical Clinic I – Gastroenterology, Haematology, Oncology" is the full name of the clinic, which is headed up by Dr Thomas Höhler as Chief Physician.
 As a specialist in internal medicine, gastroenterology, hepatology, haematology and oncology, he has exceptional medical expertise, which makes him the perfect person to head up the clinic.
 In addition, he is accredited to lead residency training programmes in the field of gastroenterology.

 The clinic itself is made up of a dedicated, well-trained team of doctors, nurses and healthcare assistants.
 A high level of patient-centred care and medical attention is provided across two wards and a short-stay unit.
 In addition, the Endoscopic Department boasts the latest equipment.